 I cannot afford my medications.
 What can I do?

 Talk to your provider.
-Let your doctor know that you are having trouble paying for you long-term medications.
-Then call the Medication Assistance Program Coordinator office at (252) 438-2780 or (252) 536-5859 or email firstname.lastname@example.org .
+Let your provider know that you are having trouble paying for your long-term medications.
+Then, call the Medication Assistance Program Coordinator office at (252) 438-2780 or (252) 536-5859 or email firstname.lastname@example.org .

 How do I know if I am eligible for Medication Assistance?